tjormola/delightful/README.txt

    makes sense.

-   You might find Delightful widgets to have resemblance to some of the popular GNOME applets.
+   You might find Delightful widgets to have resemblance to some of the old GNOME 2 applets.
 This is not coincidental.
 Whether you find it a good or bad thing is up to you.

   Configurable